FAQs for Applicants and Approved CE Sponsors

 Q: Is it possible to submit a draft application for review?

-A: Yes, you may submit a draft application for review at the staff level.
+A: Yes, you may submit one draft application for review at the staff level.
 Draft applications must be received at least one month prior to the application deadline.
 Review by staff does not guarantee approval by the committee.

 Q: Is it acceptable to provide certificates of attendance to participants who are non-psychologists?